Vijaysreekar4994/Vijaysreekar4994/README-EN.md

 Worked with multiple clients in UI development using JS.

-**Web application 1- Frontend - Javascript**
+**PROJECT 1 : Web application- Frontend - Javascript**

 1. Development of new screens and features and maintenance.
 2. Used Ajax in JSON and XML format to process asynchronous requests
 3. Used JQuery validation plug-ins for connection
 4. Unit tests implemented

-**Web application 2- Frontend - Javascript**
+**PROJECT 2 : Web application- Frontend - Javascript**

 1. Worked on the existing web application to add new features and ensure maintenance.
 2. Used scss for styling
 3. Used Webpack plug-ins
 4. Unit tests implemented

-**Application automatization - Frontend - Javascript**
+**PROJECT 3 : Banking web application - Frontend - Javascript**

 1. Tool is used in the banking sector, where credit cards are opened
-2. Worked on application automatization to solve UI problems in this process
+2. Worked on automation application to solve UI problems in this process

 <h3 align="center">Technical stack</h3>